AgileRL/AgileRL/docs/tutorials/gymnasium/agilerl_td3_tutorial.rst

 Using a custom training loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If we wanted to have more control over the training process, it is also possible to write our own custom
 training loops to train our agents.
-The training loop below can be used alternatively to the above ``train``
+The training loop below can be used alternatively to the above ``train_off_policy``
 function and is an example of how we might choose to make use of a population of AgileRL agents in our own training loop.

 .. code-block:: python